-My blog posts can be found integrated on the left hand side of the page, and content links can be accessed from the drop-down lists above.
+My (mostly automated) blog posts can be found integrated on the left hand side of the page, and content links can be accessed from the drop-down lists above.
 Blog posts are auto-forwarded to my Twitter feed which is also available on the left side.
 The site is mobile-friendly and running on WordPress as pure CSS, so it should run quite fast.

 The site is run by myself, Andy Smith, amateur callsign G7IZU, from my home QTH in west Devon, England.
 The original web site was first created in 2005 in order for me to remotely view signals reflected from meteor trails and to see auroral radio signals by using radio receivers and some software displaying “waterfall” FFT plots.
 The primary transmitters used as the signal sources were the powerful VHF Band 1 analogue television transmitters based around Europe and further afield.
 Only the carrier-wave of the video signal was used as it was a powerful, stable signal.
 Following an extnded switch-over to digital TV signals only on UHF channels, the last of those AM VHF transmitters closed down in 2012, and since then I’ve been unable to utilise any other transmitter to the same extent.
 I briefly experimented with the signal from the Graves Satellite radar site in eastern France (see image above), but this proved unreliable as nearby hills are blocking too much of the reflection volume.

 Between 2005 and 2011 I contributed automated meteor count data to RMOB (Radio Meteor Observing Bulletin) and spawned interest amongst a growing community of radio meteor observers around the world using Spectrum Lab as a tool for meteor observing.
 I also helped in the development of the Spectrum Lab software package by Wolf Büscher (DL4YHF) by requesting features useful to the radio meteor observing community.
 Above is a summary of my observations over that period.
 You can find some more pages from my old site in the archived pages section of this site.